hongyileoxu/hongyileoxu.github.io/research/index.md

 ## Working Papers:

--  "Under the Spotlight: How External Informed Traders Impact Share Repurchases", Novemeber 2023.
+-  "Rational Inattention and Share Repurchases", November 2024. (paper was previously circulated under the title "Under the Spotlight: How External Informed Traders Impact Share Repurchases")